 4. Choose the best platforms for each channel.

-Aside from marketing channels, you must choose the best platforms to use for each channel to be effective.
+Aside from marketing channels, You must choose the best platforms for your marketing campaigns to be effective on each channel.

-A good example of this is illustrated with social media marketing.
-If social media marketing is the channel you want to go with, think about which platforms your audience engages on the most.
+An excellent example of this is illustrated with social media marketing.
+If social media marketing is the channel you want to use, consider which platforms your audience engages in the most.
 Is it Facebook?
 TikTok?
 Instagram?
 Twitter?
 Pinterest?
 Twitch?

-Consider which platforms will help you carry out your marketing strategy on each channel you choose.
+Consider which social media platforms will help you execute your marketing strategy effectively.
 If it’s email marketing, use a top-tier email service provider like Mailchimp.
-Choose a website host with built-in SEO analytics tools if it’s SEO.
+Opt for platforms like website hosts with built-in SEO analytics tools if it’s SEO.
 Solid graphic design software like Adobe Illustrator is key if it’s direct mail.

 Make good platform choices so your marketing efforts are effective on each channel.